jbcodeforce/jbcodeforce.github.io/docs/data/data-topology.md

 ### Leaf zone guides

-A leaf zone is the zone that reflects the instantiation of data.
+A **leaf zone** is the zone that reflects the instantiation of data.

 In that regard, the leaf zone is the least abstract or conceptual of all zone types.

-For simplicity purposes, general recommendations to consider when establishing a leaf zone are to:
+For simplicity purposes, general recommendations to consider when establishing a leaf zone are:

-* limit the database technology to a single type.
+* to limit the database technology to a single type.
 * the location (virtual or physical) should be singular.

 A conceptual non-leaf zone can be added, that is a grouping of multi-leaf zones together in order to address multiple technologies or multiple locations.

 ### Simplifying security with leaf zones

-A leaf zone can also be used to help simplify certain complex security profiles.
+A leaf zone can also be used to help simplify certain complex **security profiles**.

 There can be situations where a shared data resource requires numerous security policies to address each user group type.
 For example, some users may have read/write access while other users may only have access to data with obfuscated values.